Instant Pot Jasmine Rice Recipe

 Did you know you can also make quinoa in the Instant Pot?
 Along with a million other things…make sure to read my complete guide to cooking with an Instant Pot; you’ll find all my Instant Pot recipes there too.

 Love rice?
-You can also make Instant Pot Brown Rice – the cook time is different than jasmine rice!
+You can also make Instant Pot Brown Rice – just remember brown rice takes longer to cook than jasmine rice, even in a pressure cooker.

 - 3 cups Jasmine rice